kubernetes/community/sig-big-data/README.md

 --->
 # Big Data Special Interest Group

-Covers deploying and operating big data applications (Spark, Kafka, Hadoop, Flink, Storm, etc) on Kubernetes.
-We focus on integrations with big data applications and architecting the best ways to run them on Kubernetes.
+Serve as a community resource for advising big data and data science related software projects on techniques and best practices for integrating with Kubernetes.
+Represents the concerns of users from big data communities to Kubernetes for the purposes of driving new features and other enhancements, based on big data use cases.

 ## Meetings
 * Regular SIG Meeting: [Wednesdays at 17:00 UTC](https://docs.google.com/document/d/1FQx0BPlkkl1Bn0c9ocVBxYIKojpmrS1CFP5h0DI68AE/edit) (weekly).
 [Convert to your timezone](http://www.thetimezoneconverter.com/?t=17:00&tz=UTC).